 Aren't errors and motor output directly related according to eq.
 3?
 It is unclear why the authors indicate that the use-dependent component is not updated as a function of the error signal.

-The reviewer is correct with regard to how use-dependent learning is impacted by the error signal in the context of this study, and we have now added more clarity in the Model Based methods section (lines...).
+This is an excellent point and the reviewer is correct with regard to how use-dependent learning is impacted by the error signal in the context of this study.
+We have now clarified this statement in the Model Based methods section (lines...).
 In the Strategy + Use-Dependent model, use-dependent learning depends on previous motor output and occurs in parallel to updates based on an error signal (Diedrichsen et al., 2010).
 The error signal directly drives strategic learning, and due to the interactions between strategic and use-dependent learning, impacts the use-dependent process.
 However, in the absence of an error signal (e.g., an individual chooses to walk asymmetrically without a specific goal or external target), the use-dependent learning process would still be active, given that it learns from previous motor output, regardless of whether the motor output changed due to an error signal or not.

 As the phenomenon we are trying to capture in the use-dependent process is the pure repetition effect absent any error, we chose to emphasize that component in the text.
 However, we see how the way we stated the unique features of the model was not clear and adjusted the Model Based Methods section (lines 233-234) to address this comment.
 It now reads “...the update is a function of the motor output which changes based on the error signal…”.